 ||Access from 5:30pm|

-*Frome Rd Gate is open from 9am to access Speakers' Corner area ONLY
+*Frome Rd Gate is open from 9am on 9 March to access Speakers' Corner and Frome Park areas ONLY

 We ask that you do not leave ANY of your possessions in the park overnight, or try to "stake out" a spot for the four days.
 Anything left unattended overnight will be removed by security staff.